ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Process**:
 - The Frontend Pod that provides the frontend UI to the user makes a HTTP request from the user's request (see **Service** part of the [Develop Frontend](#develop-frontend) section for more information).
 The HTTP request is then sent to the Kubernetes Service `restapi-svc` on the cluster.
-- Next, `restapi-svc` forwards that HTTP request to one of the REST API Pods, which then translates the HTTP request into a ``MongoDB`` query and sends the query to the Kubernetes Service `mongo-read-svc` on the cluster.
+- Next, `restapi-svc` forwards that HTTP request to one of the REST API Pods, which then translates the HTTP request into a ``MongoDB`` query and sends the query to the Kubernetes Service `mongo-svc` on the cluster.
-- `mongo-read-svc` forwards the received query to one of the ``MongoDB`` instances (Pods), which handles the query by retrieving the requested data from its associated Persistent Volume.
+- `mongo-svc` forwards the received query to one of the ``MongoDB`` instances (Pods), which handles the query by retrieving the requested data from its associated Persistent Volume.
 - Finally, the requested data are passed back along the chain of communication to the Frontend Pod that received the user's request, which then displays the requested data on the frontend UI.

 **Expected Output**: The data requested by the user are displayed on the frontend UI.